archerydwd/gatling-tests/README.md

 rm -rf user-files
 ```

+Depending on the testing platform you you want to run on, follow the relevant section below, eg: Apache or without Apache.

+The reason for the different tests with Apache is that when you are not using Apache you need the port numbers in the base urls, whereas when using Apache the base url will just be localhost.

+=
+###Running the Gatling Tests on Apache
+=

-Now we need to replace the folder that we just deleted:
+Now we need to replace the folder that we just deleted from above:

 ```
 git clone https://github.com/archerydwd/gatling-tests.git